SAYOOLA591/Microsoft-Azure-HoneyPot/dce-dcr.md

 # Create Data Collection Endpoint

   Search for Data Collection Endpoints in Azure.
-  Click Create:  Assign it to the same Resource Group.
+  Click "Create" and assign it to the same Resource Group.
   Name it (e.g., LinuxMachine).
 Review + Create

 # Create Data Collection Rule (DCR)